Equality and Diversity Policy

 We aim to:

-Make inclusion a thread which runs through all of the activities of the nursery.
+- Make inclusion a thread which runs through all the activities of the nursery.

 The legal framework for this policy is: